Fire Detection and Alarm Systems Guide

 Maintenance and Testing of Fire Alarms

-As per the The Regulatory Reform (Fire Safety) Order 2005, all fire alarm systems should be adequately maintained in order to be effective in alerting occupants in the event of a fire.
+As per The Regulatory Reform (Fire Safety) Order 2005, all fire alarm systems should be adequately maintained in order to be effective in alerting occupants in the event of a fire.
 This means that fire alarms should be in perfect working order at all times.

 And BS 5839-1:2025 recommends that fire alarm systems should undergo weekly testing by the responsible person.
 This is to ensure all components of the system, such as call points, are in working order.